sanxing-chen/BERTest/README.md

 # Install Dependency

-The tool is only tested in python3.7.
+The tool is tested in three major platforms but only in python3.7.
+We recommend install it in a clean python environment.

 ```
 pip install -r requirements.txt